Hlanden/MatchDJ/README.md

 # MatchDJ
 Under development.
 Bugs may occur.
 Executables are only available on Windows and Ubuntu.

+**Please feel free to contribute to the project if you find any bugs :)**

 Executables can be created on Mac ruuning these commands in a terminal located in parent directory of this repo:
 ```